Nike x Kim Jones Air Max 360 Hi

 Nike is constantly questioning what we consider to be traditional design for category footwear.
 This Nike x Kim Jones Air Max 360 Hi is a great way to help us reconsider the athleisure take on a modern runner – without sacrificing any functionality.

+Available now in both Black and White looks, you can find this new model in a full range of sizes over at END.
 If you are a fan of mid-cut silhouettes, make sure to check out all about the Nike Air Max 95 Sneakerboot.